Buying Guide

 Historic

 In this category you’ll find decks predating 1900.
-If you are looking for original Tarrocchi cards, the predecessors of standard playing cards from Italy which date back to the 18th century, or the more well known and recognisable Tarot de Marseille, you’ll find them here.
+If you are looking for original Tarrocchi cards, the predecessors of standard playing cards from Italy which date back to the 18th century, or the more well known and recognisable Tarot de Marseille, which was a favourite deck amongst readers up until the end of the 19th century.

 Classic